GoodPraxis/goodpraxis-site/src/projects/pt-eg.md

 regions, and record pupil performance.

 The admin panel was built on top of a Flask (Python) and React stack.
-We created a proprietary API to manage all the data, allowing flexible access.
+We created a proprietary API to manage all the data, allowing flexible access and data management.

 The system is used by both the British and International branches of the charity, and by staff members based in many different countries.